spawaskar-cora/cora-docs/docs/analytics/built-in/measurements-scatterplot.md

 #### Step 3: Click the generate button

-Click the generate botton on the right side after fields are selected.
+Click the generate button on the right side after fields are selected.

 #### Step 4: Select a specimen